yceron/CleaningDataProject/CodeBook.md

   - Laying

-The following variables contain the mean for each of these measurements by subject and activity.
+The following variables contain the average for each of these measurements by subject and activity.

 ###Time domain signals